brson/toolchain-horizons/blogpost.md

 back to version XXX, from XXX &mdash; even more compatible than the ecosystem-fundamental `futures` crate!

+This experience just gnawed at me for weeks:
+Rust's stability guarantees are well-known;
+so why does the ecosystem impose such a narrow compatibility window?

-This experience just gnawed at me for weeks, so I did an experiment to satisfy my curiousity.
+So I did an experiment to satisfy my curiousity.

 ## The experiment